phone-icon

 KHS7901 Seminar 2: Drafting the Dissertation Literature Review (1)

-KHS7903 Seminar 3: Drafting the Dissertation Methodology (1)
+KHS7902 Seminar 3: Drafting the Dissertation Methodology (1)

 KHS7903 Seminar 4: Finalizing the Written Dissertation Prospectus (1)

-Exercise Science (27 Credits)
+Exercise Physiology Emphasis (27 Credits)

 KHS7010 Medical Aspects of Exercise and Disease Prevention (3)